-On July 31, 2019, the Board of Directors approved and adopted the Amended Equity Incentive Plan and on June 19, 2020 stockholders approved the Amended Equity Incentive Plan, which amended and restated and superseded the Company's 2019 Equity Incentive Plan (the "2019 Equity Incentive Plan") in its entirety, to provide stock-based awards as long-term incentive compensation to employees, including the NEOs.
-The Company uses stock-based awards to (i) attract and retain key employees and officers, (ii) motivate employees and officers by means of performance-related incentives to achieve long-range performance goals, (iii) enable employees and officers to participate in the Company's long-term growth and (iv) link employees' compensation to the long-term interests of stockholders.
-The Compensation Committee has authority to select the persons to receive stock-based awards, and our Board of Directors may also grant awards and administer the Amended Equity Incentive Plan, in its sole discretion.
+On July 31, 2019, the Board of Directors approved and adopted the Amended Equity Incentive Plan, and on June 19, 2020, stockholders approved the Amended Equity Incentive Plan, which amended and restated and superseded the Company's 2019 Equity Incentive Plan in its entirety to provide stock-based awards as long-term incentive compensation to employees, including the NEOs.
+The Company uses stock-based awards to (i) attract and retain key employees and officers, (ii) motivate employees and officers by means of performance-related incentives to achieve long-range performance goals, (iii) enable employees and officers to participate in the Company's long-term growth, (iv) link employees' compensation to the long-term interests of stockholders, (v) recognize individual contributions to corporate strategic priorities and to the long-term performance of the Company and (vi) provide competitive total direct compensation.
+The Compensation Committee has authority to select the persons to receive stock-based awards, and our Board of Directors may also grant awards and administer the Amended Equity Incentive Plan in its sole discretion.
 At the time of each award, the Compensation Committee will determine the terms of the award in its sole discretion, including any performance period (or periods) and any performance objectives relating to the award.

 Restricted Shares.
 The Company has received exemptive relief from the SEC that permits the Company to grant restricted shares in exchange for or in recognition of services by its employees, officers and directors, including non-employee directors.
 Pursuant to the Amended Equity Incentive Plan, the Compensation Committee may award shares of restricted stock to plan participants in such amounts and on such terms as the Compensation Committee determines in its sole discretion, provided that such awards are consistent with the conditions set forth in the SEC's exemptive order.
 Each grant of restricted shares will be for a fixed number of shares as set forth in an award agreement between the grantee and the Company.

 Award agreements will set forth time and/or performance vesting schedules and other appropriate terms and/or restrictions with respect to awards, including rights to dividends and voting rights.
-Beginning with 2021, the Compensation Committee expects to make annual grants of restricted shares to our NEOs, which is subject to change.
+In 2021, the Compensation Committee began making annual grants of restricted shares to our NEOs, which generally vest in equal increments over a three-year time frame based on continued service during the vesting period.